dmarx/obsidian_vault/Self-Awareness.md

 ### Psychological and Philosophical Perspectives

 **Existential and Phenomenological Theories**:
    - Philosophers like Jean-Paul Sartre and psychologists such as Carl Rogers emphasize the importance of self-awareness in existential and humanistic theories.
-They argue that true self-awareness leads to authenticity, which is the congruence between one's experienced self and one's ideal self, forming a coherent personal identity.
+They argue that true self-awareness leads to [[Authenticity]], which is the congruence between one's experienced self and one's ideal self, forming a coherent personal identity.

 **Cognitive and Developmental Approaches**:
    - Developmental theories, such as those proposed by Jean Piaget and later Erik Erikson, suggest that self-awareness evolves through stages as individuals grow.
 Each stage brings about new challenges and opportunities for identity formation, highlighting the dynamic nature of self-awareness and identity development.